connexcs/docs/docs/webphone.md

 This describes how to use the form ScriptForge response to chain an action.
 Only one action can run at a time.
 The process for selecting which action to run is as follows:

-1. If the __.action object has its properties set, then that's the action that will be run.
+1. If the __.action object has its properties set, then that's the action that will run.

 ### Summary